OnChannelTwo/DIY_abortion/README.md

 We are sharing this publication on github in the spirit of distribution and DIY culture.

 We are not medical professionals and thus cannot evaluate the advice in this document.
-This information is re-shared as a political statement regarding the state of abortion access.
+This information is re-shared as a political statement regarding the state of access to health care.
 Please seek out medical treatment from professionals.